andela/ah-scorpion/README.md

 ### Configuring environment variables

-* See the env-sample file for the required environment variables needed to setup the application
+* See the **.env-sample** file for the required environment variables needed to setup the application
 * Use this info to create a .env file
 * Run `source .env` to initialize the environment variables